In July 2013 a DNA project was set up for people with the Brereton surname. Spelling variations which may be related are

 The broad aims are described on the Brereton DNA project site are:

-So far we have results for 4 Breretons and 1 Brewerton.
-The y-dna shows that 3 of these 5 ancestral male lines may have a common male line ancestor probably around 1400 +- a few hundred years, whereas the other two lines are from completely unconnected Brereton lines with no common male ancestor for thousands of years.
-The fact that we have found 3 completely separate groupings of Breretons who can not share a common male line ancestor this side of the Norman Conquest and the subsequent adoption of surnames in England from about AD1200, is interesting but not surprising.
+So far we have results for 13 Breretons and 1 Brewerton.
+The y-dna shows that 9 of these ancestral male lines may have a common male line ancestor probably around 1400 +- a few hundred years, whereas the other 4 lines are from completely unconnected Brereton lines with no common male ancestor for thousands of years.
+The fact that we have found 4 or 5 completely separate groupings of Breretons who can not share a common male line ancestor this side of the Norman Conquest and the subsequent adoption of surnames in England from about AD1200, is interesting but not surprising.
 Undoubtedly unrelated families who lived and worked around the lands in Cheshire held by the De Breretons adopted what had originally been the place name, Brereton.
 Those stories one sometimes reads of all Breretons descending from the landed De Breretons are proven to be wrong.

 This diagram shows how the 14 lines which have been tested fit on a simplified dna descent tree.